claytonraymond2004/forescout_connect_ccri/README.md

   - Properties added:
     - USCYBERCOM Device Category (Override)
       - Override field to manually (via action) set the USCYBERCOM Category of this device.
-    - USCYBERCOM Device Category (Guess)
+    - USCYBERCOM Device Category (Suggested)
       - Uses a script to try to guess the CYBERCOM category of the device and set it
     - USCYBERCOM Device Category (Final)
       - Uses a script to set the "final" value of the USCYBERCOM device.
-If Override value is present, uses this value; otherwise uses the Guess value.
+If Override value is present, uses this value; otherwise uses the Suggested value.

 - Creates properties which are updatable via the Connect API
   - Properties added: